2025/2026 Fellows

 Why Colorado?

-Incredible When I was interviewing for fellowship, the University of Colorado stood out for its commitment to clinical and procedural excellence combined with its wide breadth of research opportunities in all areas related to pulmonary and critical care medicine.
-The though of living against the backdrop of the Front Range of the Rockies didn't hurt either.
+When I was interviewing for fellowship, the University of Colorado stood out for its commitment to clinical and procedural excellence combined with its wide breadth of research opportunities in all areas related to pulmonary and critical care medicine.
+The thought of living against the backdrop of the Front Range of the Rockies didn't hurt either.

 Isadore Budnick Headshot

-Cody Schott, MD, PhD
+Cody Schott, MD

 Medical School